 Checking into a hotel anytime soon?
 Before you do, consider what things might annoy you and try to avoid them before you even get to your room.
-These are the five questions I always ask hotel front desk agents when I check in or even before I arrive:
+These are the five questions I always ask hotel front desk agents when I check in or even before I arrive: RELATED: How Much to Tip Housekeeping and How To Make Sure They Actually Get It

 1. Does my room have a connecting door?

-My biggest pet peeve when staying in hotels, besides rude guests and people talking loud and slamming doors all hours of the night, are rooms with connecting room doors.
+My biggest pet peeve when staying in hotels, besides rude guests and people talking loud and slamming doors at all hours of the night, are rooms with connecting room doors.
 That is unless, of course, I’ve been upgraded to a suite and I’m fortunate to have two rooms.
 But when that’s not the case, I find rooms with connecting room doors to be aggravating.
-Seriously, I’ve had neighbors where I could hear everything and I mean everything, from blowing their nose to you know what.
-You really have to be careful what you stay in a hotel room with a connecting room door.
+Seriously, I’ve had neighbors where I could hear everything … and I mean everything, from blowing their nose to you know what.
+You really have to be careful what you say in a hotel room with a connecting room door.

 2. Is my room away from the elevator and pool?